-The daily videoed prayers that we have been offering during the coronavirus lockdown will also continue to be available, Monday to Saturday, at around 8am each day, via Youtube, Twitter, Facebook, Instagram and on this page of our website: https://bit.ly/33GRRqD
+The daily videoed prayers that the Diocese of Portsmouth have been offering during the coronavirus lockdown will also continue to be available, Monday to Saturday, at around 8am each day, via Youtube, Twitter, Facebook, Instagram and on their website.

 An inspiring image to remind us that God cares for the world and that our prayers for each other can be in the context of the whole world, especially those parts of the world with rudimentary health care systems.
 Click here.

 Please light a candle where it can be seen in your community as a sign of both support for all front line staff and carers – and a sign of our hope and prayer that the experience of the pandemic will make us kinder and better people at the end of our confinement.